-mchapel projects has modeled itself as an artist-run pop-up gallery and alternative art space, open to building connections and bringing about dialogue in the art community regarding progressive art practices and ideas. mchapel projects is a place where emerging artists can gain opportunities and receive exposure with the belief that individuals creating new and thoughtful perspectives on art can receive recognition at the early stages of their career.
+mchapel projects is an artist-run, alternative art space, open to building connections and bringing about dialogue in the art community regarding progressive art practices and ideas. mchapel projects is a place where emerging artists can gain opportunities and receive exposure with the belief that individuals creating new and thoughtful perspectives on art can receive recognition at the early stages of their career.
 Through exhibitions at artist-run galleries like mchapel projects, the community can experience a meaningful exchange by contemplating a wide variety of processes, social and political interpretations, and cultural insights through various forms of artistic communication.

 Marianne Chapel is an multidisciplinary artist using sculpture, paintings, art installations, and photography to create her latest body of work “Construction Reconstruction.”
 Marianne’s work discusses urban development and a sense of home through the mediums of oil paint, wood, and encaustic wax.
 She founded the artist-run gallery mchapel projects.
 Marianne received her Masters of Fine Arts in Painting from Indiana University (Bloomington, Indiana) and is currently an Instructor at the Ringling College of Art and Design in Sarasota, Florida.